buildthenmarket/Health-and-Fitness/Mental Health/Positive affirmations.md

 **Confidence and Self-Esteem**

+- Don't depend too much on anyone in this world.
+Even your shadow leaves you when you are in darkness.
 - I am strong and resilient, capable of handling any situation.
 - I am worthy of love and respect, regardless of my relationship status.
 - I trust myself and my abilities, making confident decisions.